 is your goal, you may need to make some changes.
-But never fear: you can
+But you can

 make those a step at a time.
-No need for giant sacrifices; no need for prolonged and arduous physical effort.
-You can ease into all of this, instead.
+No need for giant sacrifices nor for prolonged and arduous physical effort: you can ease into all of this, instead.

-But if, despite smaller plates, you find yourself with more food than you want or need, Do Not “clean up your plate.”
+If, despite smaller plates, you find yourself with more food than you want or need, Do Not “clean up your plate.”

 Still, one of the secrets of losing weight after menopause is to behave (with food) in a way that your parents/grandparents and even you yourself might consider wasteful.
 But remember that you can always store that food as leftovers for the next day or to put into “refrigerator” soup.

 See how these little steps work?
 With very little deprivation, they ease a lot of calories out of your diet.
 If you then add in some moderate exercise, you'll be on your way.
-Another win for the turtle!
+Another win for the turtle

 Vegetarian Diet Tips for a Slimmer, Healthier Body